cyberguru02/AZURE-SENTINEL-HONEYPOT-MONITORING-GLOBAL-CYBER-ATTACKS/README.md

 ​

 **Step 4C: Retrieve Powershell script: Script**
-​
-In this step, we download a crucial PowerShell script,"Custom_Security_Log_Exporter.ps1," from a trusted source, Josh Madakor, via GitHub.
+​In this step, we download a crucial PowerShell script,"Custom_Security_Log_Exporter.ps1," from a trusted source, Josh Madakor, via GitHub.
 This script is essential for extracting geographic information from logs.
 After downloading it, we open Windows PowerShell ISE on the VM, create a new script, and paste the downloaded code.
 We save the script as "Log_Exporter" on the Desktop for easy access.
 Here is the link of the custom powershell script: https://github.com/Mxyiwa/SIEM-AzureSentinelLab/blob/main/Log%20Exporter.ps1